pranav0x0112/Emdedded/README.md

-# karenosaurus
+# Emdedded
-all embedded codes lol by Karen Mary
+all embedded codes lol